YichaoCai1/crossmodal_mislaignment/README.md

 # Crossmodal Misalignment

-Official code for the paper:  **"How Misalignment Shapes Multimodal Learning: A Double-Edged Lens"**
+Official code for the paper:  **"Negate or Embrace: On How Misalignment Shapes Multimodal Representation Learning"**

 ---